Post

 Orientation

-Since our design uses flexible arms, it’s quite clear the highest stress runs along the length of those arms.
+Since our design uses flexible arms, the bending stress runs along the length of those arms.
 That means the way you orient the part on the print bed can make a huge difference in how strong (or weak) it ends up.
 By lining up the arms so the layer lines run along them instead of across them, you give the print way more resistance to snapping when flexed.
-It’s one of those little tweaks that doesn’t take any extra time but pays off big when you start actually using the part.
+It’s one of those little tweaks that doesn’t take any extra time but pays off when you start actually using the part.

 Attachment

-Now with a few printed models and the LEDs at hand, I needed to attach them together – this was easily done by using outdoor-rated double-sided tape.
-Good quality tape designed to work in heat and moisture conditions will hold forever (not much strain on it since our parts are extremely lightweight).
-It is actually very likely to outlast the drone itself.
+Now with a few printed models and the LEDs at hand, I needed to attach them together – this was easily done with outdoor-rated double-sided tape.
+Good quality tape designed to work in heat and moisture conditions will hold forever (not much stress on the bond since our parts are quite lightweight).
+The bond is actually very likely to outlast the drone itself.

 Here are some final pictures of the LEDs and mounts: